 Practice Court is required of all Baylor Law students.
-Regardless of the area of litigation or transactional practice our graduates plan to pursue, we want them prepared to manage their time well under pressure, prepared to organize the details of complex undertakings, and ultimately prepared to command the room, whether it be the courtroom, the boardroom, or in the arena of public leadership.
+Regardless of the area of litigation or transactional practice our graduates plan to pursue, we want them prepared to manage their time under pressure, prepared to organize the details of complex undertakings, and ultimately prepared to command the room, whether it be the courtroom, the boardroom, or in the arena of public leadership.
 The intensity of Practice Court simultaneously helps students understand how much they still have to learn while delivering a hard-earned confidence that they can handle the journey.

-The bedrock of Baylor Law’s nationally 3rd ranked trial advocacy program, Baylor’s renowned Practice Court program traces its roots back to 1857, when the school’s mission “to educate lawyers for the practice of law” was forged.
+The bedrock of Baylor Law’s nationally 3rd ranked trial advocacy program, Baylor Law’s renowned Practice Court Program traces its roots back to 1857, when the school’s mission “to educate lawyers for the practice of law” was forged.
 In the 1920s, Judge James Alexander brought Practice Court into the modern age, turning it into one of the most rigorous trial practice programs in the nation—with students trying multiple cases from beginning to end.
 Today, Practice Court is required of every student.
 With its mix of civil, criminal and transactional cases, students emerge with the hands-on, real-world experiences that will serve them no matter what area of the law they pursue.
-Practice Court graduates know that—with true commitment and resilience—they have the capability to accomplish more for themselves and others than they previously ever thought they could.
+Practice Court graduates know that—with true commitment and resilience—they have the capability to accomplish more for themselves and others than they ever thought they could.

 The program is comprised of four courses taught over two quarters: